CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/spectroscopy_EN/spectroscopy_EN.rst

 .. image:: Pictures/100002010000023A000001672761D4486A02C31D.png

-Here you can add additional information such as sample name or sample quantity to the \*.aiq file by clicking :guilabel:`Add Meta Data`.
+Here you can add additional information such as sample name or sample quantity to the :file:`*.aiq` file by clicking :guilabel:`Add Meta Data`.
 After clicking :guilabel:`Add Meta Data`, the input window for selecting the metadata name and entering the value appears.